Coconut Oil Fried Brussels Sprouts with Garlic, Chilies and Lime

 They're just that good.

-If you're worried that the coconut oil flavour will be overwhelming, don't be.
+If you're worried that the coconut oil flavor will be overwhelming, don't be.
 (I wondered about that at first too, btw.)
-You can taste a slight coconut flavour but, with the sweet garlic, lime juice and a touch of spice from the chilies, it works perfectly.
+You can taste a slight coconut flavor but, with the sweet garlic, lime juice and a touch of spice from the chilies, it works perfectly.